local-ai-utils/core/README.md

 # Local AI Utils - Core
 Local AI Utils is a framework and set of local utilities for interacting with AI on your local computer.
-Conceptually each piece of local-ai-itls should be single-purpose and modular, such that end users can piece together their own AI-powered tool chains.
+Conceptually each piece of local-ai-utls should be single-purpose and modular, such that end users can piece together their own AI-powered tool chains.

 ## Quickstart
 Currently installation is only supported via the GitHub remote.